Scholarships and Bursaries

 A further two Governor Scholarships are usually awarded to boys moving into the Sixth Form on the basis of excellent work throughout the lower years at Warwick School and GCSE grades.

 A scholarship can be supplemented by a means tested bursary.
+It is also possible to receive both an academic and music scholarship.

 Means-Tested Financial Support (including CV34 Awards)